-It is best not to eat for at least four hours before practicing.
+It is best not to eat for at least three hours before practicing.
 If you are practicing in the morning, it is recommended to practice before eating breakfast.
 If you are practicing in the evening, it is recommended to eat a light lunch early in the day, and then abstain from eating between lunch and your practice.
-Also, in most circumstances you should not drink water or any other liquids during your practice.
+Also, in most circumstances, you should not drink water or any other liquids during your practice.

 I am sick.
 Should I still practice?

 Generally, yes.
 Practicing while you are sick may help speed the recovery process.
 If you have a fever, though, it is usually recommended that you refrain from practice until your temperature has returned to normal.

 I have my period.
 Should I still practice?

 Menstruation helps to cleanse and re-balance your system each month, and asana practice can interfere with this important process.
 This is because menstruation is governed by apana vatu, which involves the flow of energy downward and outward, and asana practice, especially the engagement of the bandhas, is about moving energy upwards.
 For this reason, it is traditionally recommended that women abstain from asana practice when they are menstruating, at least for the first or heaviest 2-3 days of the cycle.